kanishka-sahoo/telegram-chatbot/README.md

 # telegram-chatbot
-Telegram-chatbot uses the ChatGPT and Telegram APIs
+Create a bot using OpenAI API and Telegram API